-The Marshall School of Business offers five graduate degrees: The Master of Business Administration (M.B.A.), the Master of Science in Business Administration (M.S.), the Master of Management (M.M.), the Master of Medical Management (M.M.M.) and the Doctor of Philosophy (Ph.D.).
-The Marshall School jointly offers a Master of Long Term Care Administration.
-The Graduate Certificate in Management Principles, Graduate Certificate in Financial Analysis and Valuation and Graduate Certificate in Technology Commercialization are also offered.
+The Marshall School of Business offers four graduate degrees: The Master of Business Administration (M.B.A.), the Master of Science in Business Administration (M.S.), the Master of Medical Management (M.M.M.) and the Doctor of Philosophy (Ph.D.).
+The Marshall School jointly sponsors a Master of Long Term Care Administration.
+The Graduate Certificate in Financial Analysis and Valuation and Graduate Certificate in Technology Commercialization are also offered.